 Bun Cha.
 This is a top contender for our favorite Vietnamese dish, and we think you'll love it too!
 Originating in Hanoi Vietnam, this dish consists of grilled pork patties and noodles served with lettuce and herbs and a dipping sauce.
 We had two delicious meals of Bun Cha in Hanoi and it was too hard to choose a winner so I'm putting both.

 One was in a small shop on the northeast corner of St. Joseph's Cathedral and the other was at a restaurant called Bun Cha Ta at 21 Nguyễn Hữu Huân.
 Try them both to compare and let us know which one you liked better.
 And this is just one of the ubiquitous dishes to try in Hanoi.
+If you're a serious foodie, here's a list of some of the best street food in Asia that you can seek out on your travels!

 For international food in a relaxed atmosphere, look no further than the Hanoi Social Club.
 With several levels, including a quiet rooftop and tons of inventive and healthy food to choose from, this is a great non-Vietnamese option.
 Best of all, they are vegetarian-friendly and regularly host live music and other events.